An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Filtering

-which follow the same arguments as in \eqref{prop56_eq2}.
-To restore the proof of \hyperref[prop45]{Proposition~4.5}, we notice that in the LTI setting, the spectral values in \eqref{prop48_eq3} and \eqref{prop48_eq4} coincide with the real parts of the open-loop unstable poles in \eqref{Filter_LTI_Plant}, i.e., ${\rm tr}[A_u(t)] = \sum_{i} \lambda_i^{+}(A)$, and $\lim_{t \rightarrow \infty} {\rm tr}[\dot{{P}}^{}_u(t){P}_u^{-1}(t)] = 0$ as the RDE \eqref{lem54_eq01} degenerates to a steady-state ARE when \eqref{Filter_LTI_Plant} is stabilizable and detectable \citep{Kailath_TAC_1976, Braslavsky_Auto_1999}. $\blacksquare$ \end{pf} \hyperref[prop48]{Proposition~4.8} provides an equality and a lower bound for $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$ in the LTV filtering \eqref{LTV_Filtering} regardless of the filter $\mathcal{F}$ design, and an upper bound for the (worst) MS estimation error of the Kalman-Bucy filter \eqref{LTV_Filter} under vanishing process noise.
-Combining \hyperref[prop48]{Proposition~4.8} with \hyperref[thm43]{Theorem~4.3}, we can imply that for the filtering systems subject to the LTV plant \eqref{LTV_Filtering}, the total information rate $\lim_{\varepsilon \rightarrow 0}\bar{I}(y; x_0, w)$ or mutual information rate $\bar{I}(y; x_0)$ serves a similar role as (or equals half) the lowest achievable MS estimation error $\lim_{\varepsilon \rightarrow 0}\mathbb{E}[\|z-\hat{z}\|^2]$ for all feasible filters in the presence of process noise.
-This LTV filtering limit, according to \eqref{prop410_eq1}, is determined by the spectral values of the antistable component $A_u(t)$ and the steady-state error covariance $P_u(t)$ of the optimal filter \eqref{LTV_Filter}, and shares the same time-domain properties as the LTI trade-off: When the estimation error is smaller than this filtering limit on a time interval, the error outside this interval must be larger.
-Meanwhile, the LTV result and derivation presented in \hyperref[prop48]{Proposition~4.8} cover the LTI result in \hyperref[prop45]{Proposition~4.5} as a special case, which can be explained by the same arguments in \hyperref[rem313]{Remark~3.13}.
+\hyperref[prop48]{Proposition 4.8} provides an equality and a lower bound for $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$ in the LTV filtering \eqref{LTV_Filtering} regardless of the filter $\mathcal{F}$ design, and an upper bound for the (worst) MS estimation error of the Kalman-Bucy filter \eqref{LTV_Filter} under vanishing process noise.
+Combining \hyperref[prop48]{Proposition 4.8} with \hyperref[thm43]{Theorem 4.3}, we can imply that for the filtering systems subject to the LTV plant \eqref{LTV_Filtering}, the total information rate $\lim_{\varepsilon \rightarrow 0}\bar{I}(y; x_0, w)$ or mutual information rate $\bar{I}(y; x_0)$ serves a similar role as (or equals half) the lowest achievable MS estimation error $\lim_{\varepsilon \rightarrow 0}\mathbb{E}[\|z-\hat{z}\|^2]$ for all feasible filters in the presence of process noise.
+This LTV filtering limit, according to \eqref{prop410_eq1}, is determined by the spectral values of the antistable component $A_u(t)$ and the steady-state error covariance $P_u(t)$ of the optimal filter \eqref{LTV_Filter}, and shares the same time-domain properties as the LTI trade-off: When the estimation error is smaller than this filtering limit on a time interval, the error outside this interval must be larger, and vice versa.
+Meanwhile, the LTV result and derivation presented in \hyperref[prop48]{Proposition 4.8} cover the LTI result in \hyperref[prop45]{Proposition 4.5} as a special case, which can be explained by the same arguments in \hyperref[rem313]{Remark 3.13}.